zweifisch/fragment/README.md

 # fragment

-static sites generator that generate multiple html files from single markdown source file devided by the headlines
+a static site generator that generate multiple html files from a single markdown source file devided by the headlines

 e.g. `2013-04-19.md`
 ```markdown